All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide is a GLP-1 receptor agonist that works through the incretin hormone system.
 It binds to GLP-1 receptors in the brain, gut, and pancreas, producing a coordinated response that reduces appetite, slows gastric emptying, and improves blood sugar regulation .

 The appetite suppression from semaglutide feels qualitatively different from stimulant-based appetite suppressants.
-Patients describe it less as "not hungry because I am wired" and more as "food just is not as interesting."
+Patients describe it less as "not hungry because I am wired" and more as "food just isn't as interesting."
 The reduction in food noise (the constant mental chatter about what to eat next) is one of the most frequently cited benefits.

 Semaglutide is administered as a once-weekly injection and is designed for long-term, ongoing use.
 The medication takes several weeks to build to its full effect as patients titrate through increasing doses.
 Peak weight loss typically occurs at 12 to 18 months of continuous treatment.